-Kicking things off on cardboard, Lou Brock's rookie card appeared in the wood-bordered 1962 Topps set as a member of the Chicago Cubs.
+Kicking things off on cardboard, the Lou Brock rookie card appeared in the wood-bordered 1962 Topps set with the Chicago Cubs.
 Collectors have long considered 1962 and 1963 Topps to be two of their best from that era and this has further enhanced the popularity of Brock's early cards.
 He made Cardinal debut in 1965 Topps and has numerous cards from his playing career with the team.
 While his early cards can be pricey and limited, the cards from the latter half of his career offer a wide array of price points and brands, from his standard Topps issues to several different oddballs.

 Since his retirement in 1979, Lou Brock has remained a visible part of the baseball card hobby.
 Collectors can still find his cards in modern products and he has been an active signer for several different card companies for the better part of the past two decades.
 His continued presence in the hobby has helped introduce him to generations of card collectors who never witnessed his play firsthand, but have gained an appreciation for the former great through collecting his cards and memorabilia.